FreakyOc3anNerd/FreakyOc3anNerd/README.md

 🙏HEY DON'T CANCEL ME, I'M EXTREMLY SATIRE.
 IF I SIT BY THE PRO TREE IT IS BECAUSE IT SHOWS HOW MUCH I DON'T CARE, BECAUSEE IT'S A TREE NOBODY IS GOING TO OWN A PIXEL TREE😭 I FEEL ATTACKED BY THE PEOPLE THAT THINK I'M A PRO OR BEING SERIOUS ABOUT JOKES I MAKE.

 Guys...I can't do it.
 I CAN'T MAKE A SHADED SKIN ANYMORE.
 I forgot the skill to shade, now I resort to my beautiful low quality simplifed skins that look like jokes but are actually real skins.
-(UPDATE : GUYS I'M GOING TO TRY MY BEST AND START TO SHADE MORE!
-THIS WILL BE FUN!!)

 I'm my own mini celebrity trust.